amarkaswan/CarND-Extended-Kalman-Filter-Project/README.md

 ./ExtendedKF
 ```
 ## Sensor Fusion Software Pipeline
-The intended pipeline is implemented based on the starter code.
 The source code files associated with the pipeline are included in `src` folder of this repository and are listed below.
 ```
 src
 │───kalman_filter.h